Few weeks ago there was some interesting discussion in the FB group “Cigar Box Guitar Builders”.

 And the creators never had money for these parts.
 As well as for real instruments.

-On one side I like to browse the eBay for really cheap “Made in China” pickups (I remember I bought the standard single coil pickup for just $0.99, free shipping.
+On one side I like to browse eBay for really cheap “Made in China” pickups (I remember I bought the standard single coil pickup for just $0.99, free shipping.
 And it worked well).

-And it’s an amazing feeling: it looks like a box but sounds like a real electric guitar.
+It’s an amazing feeling: it looks like a box but sounds like a real electric guitar.

 I myself have built one and I like it: